 Massage Therapy can be described as the manipulation of soft tissues for therapeutic purposes.
 Massage Therapy promotes relaxation and eases emotional and physical stress.
 It can relieve headaches, improve the function of the skin, the lungs and digestive organs and works to improve general health and wellbeing.

-At The Medical Health Group Anna incorporates these techniques into her Chinese Medicine consultations.
+Anna incorporates these techniques into her Chinese Medicine consultations.
 Massage is a simple yet effective form of health care that can really improve your health and vitality as well as contributing to the prevention of ill health and disease.

 What to expect during a treatment with Anna: